Skip to main content

 Read-only mode permissions

-Dashboard administrators with the following roles/access will be in read-only mode when launching the CLI terminal:
+Dashboard administrators with the following roles/access launch the CLI terminal in read-only mode:

 • Observer/read-only: Organization scope